ahmaad-ansari/SOFE4840U-Labs/secret-key-encryption/Task-3/README.md

 - **OFB:** Limited impact, as corruption is confined to the current block.

 ## Note:
+- Replace `plaintext.txt` with the actual path to your text file.
-- Adjust file paths and names according to your actual setup.
+- Adjust the output file names accordingly.
-- The hex editor tool allows you to manipulate individual bits or bytes in the file.
+- Use a hex editor to manipulate a single bit as instructed in Task 3.
-- Observations might vary based on the specific bit or byte corrupted.
+- The initialization vector (`-iv`) is used for CBC, CFB, and OFB modes.
+Make sure to adjust it if needed.
+- These commands assume the use of AES-128.
+If you need a different key size, you can adjust the command accordingly (e.g., `aes-256-ecb` for AES-256).